jaslevy/LeNet5_Arch_Applied/README.md

 * 'dropout_rate': 0.2
 * 'weight_decay': 0.0

 Interestingly, we find the best model has the lowest of all of our included dropout rates (0.2).
 The dropout regularization technique works by decreasing reliance on specific weights in training so that the model can generalize better.
-We see here that thus model generalizes the best when encountering new data.
+We see here that this model generalizes the best when encountering new data.

 &nbsp;